astrcrai/prospero-docs/docs/source/highlights.rst

 * | The [α/Fe]-[Fe/H] relation in the E-MOSAICS simulations: its connection to the birth place of globular clusters and the fraction of globular cluster field stars in the bulge
   | Hughes, M.E. et al., 2020, Monthly Notices of the Royal Astronomical Society, Volume 491, Issue 3, p.4012-4022

+* | Feedback from supermassive black holes transforms centrals into passive galaxies by ejecting circumgalactic gas
+  | Oppenheimer, B.D. et al., 2020, Monthly Notices of the Royal Astronomical Society, Volume 491, Issue 2, p.2939-2952

+* | The lensing properties of subhaloes in massive elliptical galaxies in sterile neutrino cosmologies
+  | Despali, G. et al., 2020, Monthly Notices of the Royal Astronomical Society, Volume 491, Issue 1, p.1295-1310

+* | A galaxy's accretion history unveiled from its integrated spectrum
+  | Boecker, A. et al., 2020, Monthly Notices of the Royal Astronomical Society, Volume 491, Issue 1, p.823-837

 * |
   |